Historic Cherokee settlements: New towns period

 A large following of Cherokee, however, refused to settle with the encroaching Americans and moved further south.
-Under the war chiefs Dragging Canoe, Black Fox, and Little Turkey, they settled many additional locations throughout the southeastern United States, mostly driven by events of the ongoing Cherokee–American wars they were engaged in.
+Under the war chiefs Dragging Canoe, Black Fox, and Little Turkey, they settled many additional locations throughout the southeastern United States, mostly driven by events of the ongoing Cherokee–American wars.
 This Chickamauga faction moved further downstream on the Tennessee River system, establishing 11 new towns well away from the American frontier.